 Inequity in Technology

-Many kids lack the ability to access those digital resources in rural areas, which can make a choice for virtual learning not a viable option.
+Many kids lack the ability to access those digital resources in rural areas, choosing virtual learning, not a viable option.

 Lack of Social Interaction